sdatkinson/neural-amp-modeler/docs/source/tutorials/calibration.rst

   examples that are at least as loud as (preferably even louder than!) how the model will be used in practice.

+Go ahead and reamp your gear to get the data for your model. **So long as you're happy with your send level and the return doesn't clip, you're good.**

 Next, measure the send level.
 To do this, play a sine wave with 1kHz frequency and 0dBFS peak amplitude.
 Some plug-ins can do tone generation, or else you can just loop this 1-second file: